cis198-2016s/slides/03/content.md

     fn fmt(&self, &mut Formatter) -> Result;
 }
 ```

-- Defines formatting for the `{:?}` formatting option.
+- Defines output for the `{:?}` formatting option.
-- Should generate debug output, not pretty printed.
+- Generates debug output, not pretty printed.
-- Generally speaking, you should derive this trait.
+- Generally speaking, you should always derive this trait.

----
-### Debug

-- Outputs in the format:

 ```rust
 #[derive(Debug)]